TrustSource/ts-node-client/README.md

 * yargs >= 13.2.2

 ## Installation
-Run: `npm install ecs-node-client`
+Run: `npm install ts-node-client`

 You can add `install_and_scan` script to the package.json file to install and transfer dependency information using one command `npm run install_and_scan`:

 ```
 "scripts": {
-  "install_and_scan": "npm install && ecs-node-client -u userName -k apiKey -p Project"
+  "install_and_scan": "npm install && ts-node-client -u userName -k apiKey -p Project"
 },
 ```

-To store your credentials for automated transfer you may create `.ecsrc.json` in your project directory or in your home directory to set credentials globally (not recommended!)
+To store your credentials for automated transfer you may create `.tsrc.json` in your project directory or in your home directory to set credentials globally (not recommended!)

-`.ecsrc.json` example:
+`.tsrc.json` example:

 ```
 {